 This was the biggest group ever to attend the conference for Normandale.
 Students representing the college were: Timothy Aderhold, Alexander Agar, Abdirahman Ahmed, Ahmed Ahmed, Abdirizack Ali, Kevin Chang, Paul Davis, Melvin Duran, Brady Erickson, Nasra Hassan, Shubhra Kant, Andrew Lanhart, Kodzo Mlagani, Abdi Mohamed, Sam Mohamed, Naima Omar, Ahmed Osman, Elisha Patmon, Amal Sheikl-Mursal, Nasro Shil, Kaitlyn Skog, Kristen Uhler.

-Lacey Mamak, from the Normandale Library, constructed the entire course guide, continued to update resources throughout the semester during preparation for this event, and held library research sessions for the students.
+Library faculty member Lacey Mamak constructed the entire course guide and instructed the students on UN document research skills and strategies in library sessions throughout the semester.
 The Normandale Community College Foundation also played a key role in securing a grant to make sure the students were able to participate in this event.